Ready to make some serious cash? 21 best places to sell your clothes online, plus top tips to make real money.

-- Any flaws the item has
+- Any flaws the item has.

-And if you can upload extra pictures, add a close up of the label, any extra details that make it unique and possibly even a stock photo of the item from the original brand (but do not use this as the main image or potential buyers could think the item is new and be disappointed).
+- Possibly include even a stock photo of the item from the original brand (but do not use this as the main image, or potential buyers could think the item is new and be disappointed).

 4. A description that works